 The Ravenswood Manor neighborhood on the northwest side of the city is full of little pockets of parks and green spaces such as Sunken Gardens and Buffalo.

-The North Shore Channel Trail winds along the North Branch of the Chicago River starting at Ronan Park and continuing to Legion Park and beyond.
+The North Shore Channel Trail winds along the North Branch of the Chicago River, starting at Ronan Park and continuing to Legion Park and beyond.

 Montrose Point

-Montrose Point Bird Sanctuary has recorded over 300 species of birds including some of the rarest birds ever recorded in the state.
+Montrose Point Bird Sanctuary has recorded over 300 species of birds, including some of the rarest birds ever recorded in the state.

-The Montrose Point also boasts one of the best views of the skyline.
+Montrose Point also boasts one of the best views of the skyline.

 Milton Lee Olive Park